elharroussomar/LF-face-dataset/README.md

 # LFR face dataset:Left-Front-Right face dataset

-<h1>LFR face dataset:Left-Front-Right dataset for pose-invariant face recognition in the wild</h1>
+<h1>LFR face dataset: Left-Front-Right dataset for pose-invariant face recognition in the wild</h1>

 LFR face dataset is aself-collected dataset built from three popular datasets including FLW, CEP, and CASIA-WebFace represented into three categories of face capture such as Left side, Frontal and right side.
 The dataset can be downloaded from